Caps & Hats

 • Retail prep: hang tag, barcode, polybag, carton label, insert card, or display-ready pack.

 Then gather quote-ready assets.
 Send vector artwork such as AI, EPS, or PDF files where possible, plus a PNG for visual reference.
 Include Pantone references if color is critical.
 Give quantity splits by color and size.
 Add ship-to addresses, required arrival date, and whether the caps must be packed by SKU.
+For a deeper cost view, compare these inputs with the retail merch caps unit cost breakdown.

 The proofing stage deserves discipline.
 Approve one proof, not six opinion threads.
 If a physical sample is required, decide whether it must be a full production sample or a decoration sew-out on similar fabric.
 A full custom sample can add 7-14 business days or more.
 A sew-out may be faster and still answer the key embroidery question: does the logo work on the cap?